How to install and use the QuadStick Manager Program (QMP)

 When used with Dragon Naturally Speaking and Vocola, it allows the user to employ voice commands to supplement the inputs from the joystick movement and sip/puff tubes.

-When used with a ControllerMax, it gives the user access to any of the consoles the ControllerMax supports, including the PS4, XBox One and XBox 360, or even the PS3.
+When used with a CronusMax, it gives the user access to any of the consoles the CronusMax supports, including the PS4, XBox One and XBox 360, or even the PS3.
 (The XBox consoles can also be used directly with a QuadStick and those consoles but the PS4 requires a PC running this program in the loop due to the Playstation’s more restrictive security methodology)

 When first started, the program looks like this:

 Each Tab across the top gives access to different functions or configuration areas.
 The Voice Control is the default tab since when the program is started by voice command, it will be ready to relay commands to the QuadStick without any further user action.
-The center section of the window contains a transcript of the voice command activity, the center section is a list of possible voice commands and the right section is the current output values of the Quadstick if it is connected to the PC.
+The left section of the window contains a transcript of the voice command activity, the center section is a list of possible voice commands and the right section is the current output values of the Quadstick if it is connected to the PC.

 The Joystick tab allows the user to adjust the physical movement of the joystick required to send a 100% signal to the game console.
 Each direction can be individually adjusted, or grouped in vertical or horizontal pairs, or, as all directions grouped together.
 The size of the neutral center zone is controlled by the center slider.

 After making changes, click on the "Save preferences to QuadStick" button.
 This will replace the prefs.csv file currently in the QuadStick.